 Trafalgar square is very famous for its centerpiece: Nelson’s column, which was built to honor Admiral Nelson who led the British to Victory at the Battle of Trafalgar.

-It also hosts the National Gallery, which I really fancy due to its collection of impressionists paintings.
+It also hosts the famous National Gallery, which I really fancy due to its impressive collection of impressionists paintings.

 But at Christmas, Trafalgar Square is also worth visiting for its Christmas tree.
 Indeed, the giant Norwegian spruce has been an annual gift to London from the people of Norway since 1947, in recognition of Britain’s support during the Second World War.
 Each year, the 25-metre (82-foot) tree is illuminated with hundreds of lightbulbs set in vertical strings of light.